n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 20 - Advent of Cyber 2021.md

 ### Question-6
 [Top](#TOC)

-Further down, we can find some information on this files character size and max allowed limit.
+Further down, we can find some information on this file's character size and max allowed limit.
 Read on and see if you can answer *Question 6*.

 ![Character Limit](AoC-2021_Photos/Day_20/08_AoC_Day_20_01-08-22-CharacterTotal.png)